 Overall, the current hegemonic discourse in the Indian print media on migrants and refugees is selective, premised on perceptions of the dominant class (government officials, right-wing organisations, outfits, etc) and advances poor understanding of migration and migrants health.
 Articles rely heavily on majoritarian views, stereotypes and information handed to them by state authorities.
 The health of migrants is given the least priority among other themes, and even within the limited corpus there’s a tendency to pathologise migrants and treat them as dangerous for the health of local populations, and neglect their entitlements, more specifically, their poor health status and rights.
 These portrayals fail to capture the dynamism and circularity of migration, which could affect state policies on migration, vilify or victimise migrants and impede any potential for their assimilation in societies they contribute to.
 While there has been an evident shift in the Indian media’s reportage of migrants in the ongoing COVID-19 crisis – an increased focus on individual stories, more migrant voices being documented, questions raised over government policies and recognition of migrants’ contribution in various sectors – it is imperative to note that the pandemic has only exacerbated existing vulnerabilities.
 As the Indian economy reopens, migrants are now gradually returning to living precariously in cities.

-Most studies that highlight the importance of media in setting agenda and shaping public discourses draw from van Dijk’s theory on the two way-relation between power and discourse in the media.
-(23)(23) On the one hand, power controls these discourses, and on the other, the ability of these discourses themselves to influence power and decision making.
+Most studies that highlight the importance of media in setting agenda and shaping public discourses draw from van Dijk’s theory on the two way-relation between power and discourse in the media (23) On the one hand, power controls these discourses, and on the other, the ability of these discourses themselves to influence power and decision making.
 Our study found that in the two years leading up to the pandemic, the print media’s coverage on migrants was through a narrow range of issues (crime, national security, infectious diseases and sanitation), that largely relied on stereotypes and information handed by the State.
-Bestowed with the power to set agenda for issues of political and social significance (69)(69), the media, through acts of commission and omission, has contributed to amplifying the health and socio-economic crisis faced by migrants.
+Bestowed with the power to set agenda for issues of political and social significance (69), the media, through acts of commission and omission, has contributed to amplifying the health and socio-economic crisis faced by migrants.

 Conflict of interest and funding support: